Joachim Pfeiffer

-Joachim Pfeiffer (Mutlangen, 25 April 1967) is a former German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag, the German federal parliament, from 2002 until 2021.
+Joachim Pfeiffer (born 25 April 1967) is a former German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag, the German federal parliament, from 2002 until 2021.

 Early life and career

 Pfeiffer studied business economics at the University of Stuttgart.
 From 1992-1997, he worked for the electricity supply company Energie Versorgung Schwaben AG (EVS), where he was involved in controlling, mergers and acquisitions and public-private partnerships.
 He received his doctorate in 1997, and from 1997 until 2002 he was the head of economic and employment promotion activities for Stuttgart.
 Since 2006, he has been giving lectures on energy policy at the Institute of Energy Economics and the Rational Use of Energy at the University of Stuttgart.

 Political career

 Pfeiffer represented the Waiblingen constituency from the 2002 election.
-During the first coalition government led by Chancellor Angela Merkel from 2005-2009, he served as the CDU/CSU parliamentary group’s coordinator for energy issues and as deputy spokesperson for economic affairs.
+During the first coalition government led by Chancellor Angela Merkel from 2005-2009, he served as the CDU/CSU parliamentary group's coordinator for energy issues and as deputy spokesperson for economic affairs.
 Since 2014, he has been the group's spokesperson for economic affairs and energy.

 In addition to his committee assignments, Pfeiffer was a member of the German-French Parliamentary Friendship Group as well as of the Parliamentary Friendship Group for Relations with the ASEAN States.
 From November 2015, he was a member of an informal German-Russian working group on energy cooperation, convening parliamentarians of both the German Bundestag and the Russian State Duma as well as business representatives from both countries.
 From 2019 until 2021, he was a member of the German delegation to the Franco-German Parliamentary Assembly.

 In the negotiations to form a coalition government following the 2009 federal elections, Pfeiffer was part of the CDU/CSU delegation in the working group on economic affairs and energy policy, led by Karl-Theodor zu Guttenberg and Rainer Brüderle.
-He has since served as the CDU/CSU parliamentary group’s spokesperson for economic affairs.
+He has since served as the CDU/CSU parliamentary group's spokesperson for economic affairs.
 Following the 2013 federal elections, he was part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement.

 Pfeiffer won his constituency a fifth time in the 2017 election.
 By 2021, after several party members resigned from their seats amid corruption accusations, Pfeiffer too became the subject of journalistic investigations into his business activities.
 In April 2021 he announced that he would not stand in the 2021 federal elections, but instead resign from active politics by the end of the parliamentary term.
 In a public statement he explained he did not want to give up lucrative side jobs which, according to him, had helped rather than hampered, his independence as policy maker.